-In this post, I’ll give you all the information you need to take the Baja ferry from Topolobampo to La Paz, starting in Los Mochis.
+In this post, I’ll give you all the information you need to take the ferry from Topolobampo to La Paz, starting in Los Mochis.
 Of course, you can do this trip in reverse.
-I took the Baja Ferry to La Paz as part of a broader trip when I travelled from coast to coast across Mexico from Cancun to Baja California.
+I took the ferry as part of a broader trip when I travelled from coast to coast across Mexico from Cancun to Baja California.

 I’ve also created a Google map with all the locations mentioned in this post, including the Los Mochis Copper Canyon train station, the ferry terminals in Topolobampo and La Paz, some hotel options in each city and, in case you eventually decide to fly, the airports in each city.
 You’ll find a link to the map at the end of this post.

-What are the Baja Ferry routes to La Paz?
+What are the ferry routes to La Paz?